Dogs are loving friends, and their company can be more comforting than humans at some point.

 8. Be a firm but loving leader.

-You need to make your dog feel like you have the capacity to lead.
-If the dog feels that you do not have the capacity to lead, one alpha male may take the role.
+You need to make your dog feel like you can lead.
+If the dog thinks that you cannot drive, one alpha male may take the role.
 Shouting and violence only indicates to the dog that you do not have what it takes to lead.

 9. Dog Obedience Training – Practice Over and Over.